isomerpages/mas-moneysense/_buying-a-home/Buying a Property: How Much Can You Afford?.md

 <p>The HLE helps you plan for your home purchase by giving you information
 on how much you can borrow, the monthly repayments, the amount of cash you need and other terms and conditions.</p>
-<p>Note: An HDB loan comes with certain eligibility criteria such as an income
+<p>Note: A HDB loan comes with certain eligibility criteria such as an income
 ceiling.
 Check if you qualify.</p>
-<h4>HDB loan versus bank loan</h4>
+<h4>HDB Loan versus Bank Loan</h4>
-<p>If you're choosing between an HDB loan and bank loan for financing your
+<p>If you are choosing between a HDB loan and bank loan for financing your
 HDB flat, the key differences to consider include the downpayment, interest rate and flexibility to pay off your loan early.</p>
 <p>Compare the two loan types below:</p>